-If you have been charged with burglary, it is imperative that you have the knowledgeable support of a criminal defense attorney.
+If you have been charged with burglary, you must have the knowledgeable support of a criminal defense attorney.
 Many defendants make the mistake of attempting to defend themselves or make their case in the absence of a present attorney; this is inadvisable and may lead to self-incrimination.
 An experienced criminal defense attorney will also be skilled in helping a defendant navigate the process of multiple charges and may help the defendant get additional lesser charges thrown out by the grand jury.

 Seek the assistance of your Monmouth and Ocean County Attorneys

 At Peter J. Bronzino, Esq, we support our clients across Asbury Park, Wall, Manasquan, Neptune, Spring Lake, and surrounding towns in navigating burglary and other related charges.